66daysofdata/Resources/DS-Blogs/README.md

-# A comprehensive list for blogspots
+# A list for blogs and websites

 Includes blogpost for :